Learning how to tile a shower wall isn’t hard

 Grout joints between 1/8″ and 1/16″ are good because they keep the maintenance low for tile showers.

-Furthermore, even if you use a 1/16″ grout joint it will likely expand a little.
-Same thing goes for a 1/8″ joint.
+Furthermore, even if you use a 1/16″ grout joint, it will likely expand a little.
+The same thing goes for a 1/8″ joint.

 It’s a superior polymer-modified thin-set mortar.